 This document is an introduction to the PhD programme in the Department of Computer Science at University College London.
 It presents a guideline programme structure and covers many of the organizational issues of PhD study in the department.

-The guidelines presented in this document are subject to change from time to time, as decided by the Department Research Committee and in consultation with research students.
+The guidelines presented in this document are subject to change from time to time, as decided by the Department's Committee of Heads of Research Groups, and in consultation with research students.